 There are pros and cons to each option.

-If you become unable to relay any or all of this information in a rational way to an estate planner, your executor, or your family, the court will be deciding on how to distribute your estate and a lot of your estate may be lost.
+If you become unable to relay any or all of this information in a rational way to an estate planner, your executor, trustee, power of attorney, or your family, the court will be deciding on how to distribute your estate and a lot of your estate may be lost.

 To access paper documents, all your executor and heirs need to know is where to find them and how to access them.
 Sometimes they are already in possession of them, or at least a copy.